betterwithdata/dnikit/docs/how_to/introspect.rst

 Preparing Inputs for Introspectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are various ways in which DNIKit introspection can be tailored for different use cases.
+There are various ways in which DeepView introspection can be tailored for different use cases.
 Here are some common things for users to think about:

 - Which intermediate layer(s) to extract model responses from